How to Watch Apple's 'Spring Loaded' Event, April 20, 2021

 Don’t Miss the News

-The TMO live blog will be running during the event with our reporters and editors summing up the news there as well as updating this site.
+The TMO live blog is running and will be updated during the event.
+Our reporters and editors will sum up and comment on the news there as well as updating this site.
 There will be a special episode of the Daily Observations podcast afterward too.